 “Our thoughts shape how we behave.”

 – Bangambiki Habyarimana

 2. Motivation can move us toward our goals

+The second reason why motivation is important is that it pushes you towards your goals in life.
 Have you ever been really excited about a project you’re working on?
 We have a tendency to be more motivated to work on things that we actually want to work on.

 Unfortunately, not everything in life can be something we’re excited about.
 However, we can make sure that our goals are in alignment with what motivates us.
 It doesn’t make sense to pour time and effort into a field you have no desire to be in.

 We can push through a lot of difficulties when we keep our end goals in mind.
 For example, if a person is in grad school to become a certified clinical counselor, their desire to help people can help motivate them as they push through studying, exams, and hectic schedules.

 “The trouble with not having a goal is that you can spend your life running up and down the field and never score.”